 No data center securitization issuer in the public 144A market has matched QTS’s pace of issuance in the past two years.

-This year, it started its deal making with relative ease, pricing a $750m ABS in January and a $1.95bn CMBS in February — not long after a mammoth $3.46bn CMBS in November 2025.
+This year, it started its dealmaking with relative ease, pricing a $750m ABS in January and a $1.95bn CMBS in February — not long after a mammoth $3.46bn CMBS in November 2025.

 Initially, it wanted to sell seven and 10 year bonds via a $510m offering.
 But investors, cognizant that it was an asset class that had not been tested through economic cycles, did not clamor to buy the 10 year bonds.

-Ultimately, those bonds were dropped and five year notes were added, and the deal was priced at the wide end of guidance, with the senior note five year note at 195bp over.
+Ultimately, those bonds were dropped and five year notes were added, and the deal was priced at the wide end of guidance, with the senior five year note at 195bp over.

 As its corporate bond widened, QTS also had difficulty pricing its $1.26bn CMBS this month, which offered five tranches with 10 year tenors.

-The deal was priced between 40bp and 100bp wide of initial price thoughts, with the senior note coming at 140bp over the J-curve.
+That deal was priced between 40bp and 100bp wide of initial price thoughts, with the senior note coming at 140bp over the J-curve.

 Framework for success